-Finally, this section demonstrates how the length of the TDCS period, given by the Beacon Order (BO), impacts the energy consumption of the nodes.
-In case of unacknowledged transmission (macMaxFrameRetries =0), there exists two feasible TDCSs.
+unacknowledged transmission In of case 0), there exists two (macMaxFrameRetries = feasible TDCSs.
 A shorter TDCS with the period given by BO = 5, and a longer TDCS with the period given by BO = 6.
-Figure 7a confirms that both TDCSs are feasible, because the maximum end-toend delays are shorter than end-to-end deadlines (dashed line) in both cases.
-However, Figure 7b shows that the network nodes consume more energy when the shorter TDCS (BO = 5) is applied.
-Hence, according to our required objectives, the TDCS tool returns the longer TDCS that meets all e2e deadlines while minimizing the energy consumption (i.e. maximizing the lifetime of the nodes).
+Figure 6a confirms that both TDCSs are feasible, because the maximum end-to-end delays are shorter than end-to-end deadlines in both cases.
+However, Figure 6b shows that the network nodes consume more energy when the shorter TDCS (BO = 5) is applied.
+Hence, according to our required objectives, the TDCS scheduling tool returns the longer TDCS that meets all e2e deadlines while minimizing the energy consumption (i.e. maximizing the lifetime of the nodes).